An effective restriction theorem via wall-crossing and Mercat's conjecture: Two-dimensional slice of weak stability conditions

-In this section, we give a brief review of stability conditions on derived category of coherent sheaves on a K3 surface, see ~\cite{bridgeland:stability-condition,bridgeland:K3-surfaces} for details. \\ Suppose $X$ is a complex algebraic K3 surfaces and $\mathcal{D}(X)$ is the bounded derived category of coherent sheaves on $X$.
-The Mukai vector for $E \in \mathcal{D}(X)$ is defined as
+In this section, we recall the notion of (weak) Bridgeland stability conditions on the bounded derived category of coherent sheaves.
+The main references are \cite{bayer:the-space-of-stability-conditions-on-abelian-threefolds,bayer:bridgeland-stability-conditions-on-threefolds}.
+Let $X$ be a projective scheme over $\mathbb{C}$ and let $H$ be the class of an ample divisor on $X$.
+Recall that the Hilbert polynomial $P(E, m)$ of a coherent sheaf $E$ is defined via the Euler characteristic $m \mapsto \chi(E \otimes \mathcal{O}_X(mH))$.
+It can be uniquely written as